srsefid/proof-pearl-fofu/formalization/README.md

 Formalization of the Push-relabel Algorithm
 ===========================================

 To be compiled with [Isabelle 2016-1](https://isabelle.in.tum.de/).
+The [AFP-component](https://www.isa-afp.org/using.shtml) must be installed.

-In order to review the theories execute the following command:
+In order to check the theories execute the following command:

 ```
-  isabelle build -v -d .
-Push_Relabel_Maxflow
+  isabelle build -b -d '$AFP' -D .
 ```

 > For the benchmarks, see the evaluation directory